 Sarah "Saza" Kent

-Saza’s performance credits also include works by David Dorfman, Cliff Keuter, Yvonne Rainer, FLUX Dance Project, ODC Theater (SF), the NBA Allstar Games, and NBA Celebrity Games.
+Saza loves to choreograph and perform.
+Beyond her work with EPIK over the last 11 years, she has been a guest artist/choreographer for the University of South Carolina and University of North Carolina Greensboro and has created pieces for many professional sports teams in the NBA, NFL, and WNBA, independently and as “Pro” for Choreography Pros.
+Some of Saza’s performance credits also include works by David Dorfman, Cliff Keuter, Yvonne Rainer, FLUX Dance Project, ODC Theater (SF), the NBA Allstar Games, and NBA Celebrity Games.
 She also toured as a dancer and co-choreographer for the drum and dance group, Street Jam, and was a member and co-choreographer for the WNBA’s Phoenix Mercury Hip Hop Squad for seven years.

 Saza enjoys hosting and public speaking, on and off camera.
 She was a guest host on MSN’s travel show, “Re: Discover – Phoenix” and was recently featured in two national commercials for Verizon and 5 Hour Energy.
 As a representative of the Be Kind People Project, Saza was awarded the People’s Choice Award while competing in the Social Venture Partners Fast Pitch Competition where she competed against 25 other non-profits by giving a 3-minute pitch about her organization.
-She also hosts assemblies and performances for BKPP at schools nationwide.
-Saza regularly hosts 2 large urban arts event at ASU called Urban Sol and the Come As You Are Ball, has served as in-game host for the Cactus Bowl twice, and has given keynote addresses to youth about having a successful career in the arts.
+She also hosted assemblies and performances for BKPP at schools nationwide.
+Saza regularly hosts 2 large urban arts events at ASU called Urban Sol and the Come As You Are Ball, has served as in-game host for the Cactus Bowl twice and has given keynote addresses to youth about having a successful career in the arts.